-I also support Silverfit, the healthier ageing charity, as a Trustee and The Museum of London as an Ambassador for Health & Fitness.
+I support Silverfit, the healthier ageing charity, as a Trustee and The Museum of London as an Ambassador for Health & Fitness.
 I’ll do whatever it takes to bring people

 The Museum of London represents London through the times.
 With 7.5 million items in their keep, it really is a feast for the senses.
 Their Society of Londoners hosts events to explore our city and meet the people that make it the incredible place that it is.

 Silverfit is a charitable organisation promoting happier, healthier ageing through physical activity and at the same time combat social isolation.
 By combining socialising and exercising Silverfit helps older people increase their physical activity and confidence levels as well as overall enjoyment of life.